ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure/jump_server.md

 ### Variables

-Define required variables to create a virtual machine.
+To define the variables required to create a virtual machine, add the code below in a file named `variables.tf`:

-Add below code in `variables.tf` file:

 ```console
 # Define prefix for consistent resource naming.